rohitk285/ShareSpace/README.md

       docker-compose up --build -d
       ```

-      - Then open http://localhost:5173/ to see the locally run application
+      - Then open http://localhost:5173/ to see the locally run application.
+      - Make sure Docker Desktop is downloaded and configured before running the above command.

    2. **Without Docker Desktop**
       - Start the server: